Banner Image

 Scouting River Water Patterns for Kayaking

 While river kayaking is commonly dramatized as exclusively high-paced rapids and raging waterfalls, this isn’t the only speed this activity comes at--it’s very easy to find a calmer, less intense path that you can traverse without the need for a sporting kayak.
-In fact, most river trips have a nice mix of currents that will provide variety, while still being navigable in a typical river kayak.
+In fact, most river trips have a nice mix of currents that will provide variety, while still being navigable in a typical kayak.

 Understanding the rapids on your course allows you to plan, and possibly customize, the route you want to take.
 Always keep your end goal in mind (i.e. a casual paddle, sporting for fish, or an adventurous ride), and know that for a standard river kayak, flat water and rapids up to class II won’t be overwhelming for your craft.
 From there, it’s marking points of current change as well as hazards to avoid that might take you off your path.